• Skip to main content

 NordVPN Netflix and streaming

 NordVPN has the fastest server network we’ve ever seen.
-They also have literally thousands of streaming-compatible servers in key locations throughout the world.
+They also have thousands of streaming-compatible servers in key locations throughout the world.
 When it comes to Netflix specifically, NordVPN reliably unblocks and smoothly streams HD content from 15+ Netflix regional libraries.
 Here is NordVPN streaming Netflix using a VPN server in the US:

 Aside from Netflix, NordVPN works well with streaming services like Amazon Prime, BBC iPlayer, Disney Plus, Hulu, and many others.
 You can even get a dedicated Amazon app if you need a VPN for Firestick.